 SABINO: SteamboatAdd to My Trip | View My Trip

-From about 1820 to 1940, coastal and riverside residents relied on steamboats as much as we do on cars and busses for convenient transportation.
+From about 1820 to 1940, coastal and riverside residents relied on steamboats as much as we do today on cars and buses for convenient transportation.
 With poor roads and few bridges, it took far longer to travel on land than it did at eight miles an hour in a comfortable steamboat.
-But by 1900 the railroad had reduced the demand for steamboat service, and with the popularization of the automobile and the development of reliable paved highways in the 1920s, the steamboat became obsolete.
+But by 1900 railroads had reduced the demand for steamboat service, and with the popularization of the automobile and the development of reliable paved highways in the 1920s, the steamboat became obsolete.

 After her career in Casco bay, she was operated by the Corbin family out of Newburyport, Massachusetts.
 Sabino was purchased by Mystic Seaport in 1974 to serve as a working exhibit.
 She is operated during the warmer months on regularly scheduled runs for the enjoyment and education of visitors.
 The Sabino was formally designated a National Historic Landmark in 1992.

 Sabino was hauled out in the Museum’s Henry B. duPont Preservation Shipyard in late 2014 for an extensive restoration.
 Museum shipwrights addressed a number of issues around the vessel, including reframing much of the stern, replacing the keel bolts, installing new planking and decking, and restoring portions of the superstructure.
 In addition, numerous mechanical and systems upgrades were carried out and a new boiler installed.
 She returned to service August 2, 2017.